Yoichi Chikahara

 2024.09

-I am serving as a part-time lecturer at Doshisha Unviersity.
+I am serving as a part-time lecturer at Doshisha University.
 This autumn semester, I will deliver 15 classes on the basics of mathematical statistics, namely, point and interval estimation, hypothesis testing, and analysis of variance (ANOVA).
 (Course curriculum page (in Japanese)).

 2024.04